gdelugre/lsd/README.rst

         // Initialize structure with default values.
         conf = ConfigExample{...}

-        // Use selfml.LoadFile to read a file or selfml.LoadString
+        // Use lsd.Load to read a file or lsd.LoadString
-        // to parse directly from a string. if err := selfml.LoadFile("example.selfml", &conf); !err {
+        // to parse directly from an existing string. if err := lsd.Load("example.lsd", &conf); !err {

             // Structure successfully loaded from file.
             // ...